Prabhat-Deshmukh022/RAG_Playground/README.md

-# RAG Architecture Comparison API
+# RAG Architecture Comparison Application

-This project provides a FastAPI-based backend for uploading PDF documents and comparing different Retrieval-Augmented Generation (RAG) pipelines: **Basic RAG**, **Hybrid RAG**, and **Auto-Merge RAG**.
-It supports chunking, embedding, vector search, and querying with various LLMs (Gemini, Mistral, Groq, etc.), and is designed for easy experimentation and benchmarking.
+A full-stack application for uploading PDFs, ingesting them into different Retrieval-Augmented Generation (RAG) pipelines, and querying them using various LLMs (Gemini, Mistral, Groq, etc.).
+The project features a FastAPI backend and a Next.js (React) frontend.

 ---

 ## Features

-- **Upload Multiple PDFs:** Upload up to three PDF files at once for ingestion.
+- **Upload up to 3 PDFs** at once for ingestion.
-- **Three RAG Pipelines:** Choose between Basic, Hybrid, and Auto-Merge RAG architectures.
+- **Choose between three RAG architectures:** Basic RAG, Hybrid RAG, and Auto-Merge RAG.
-- **Flexible LLM Integration:** Easily switch between different LLM providers (Gemini, Mistral, Groq, etc.).
-- **Contextual Querying:** Retrieve relevant document chunks and generate answers using the selected LLM.
+- **Select LLM provider:** Gemini, Mistral, or Groq.
+- **Chat interface** for querying ingested documents.
+- **Context display:** See which document chunks were used to answer your question.
-- **Extensible Design:** Modular codebase for adding new RAG strategies or LLMs.
+- **Extensible backend:** Modular design for adding new RAG strategies or LLMs.
-- **API-First:** Built with FastAPI for easy integration with frontends or other services.
+- **Evaluation scripts** for benchmarking (RAGAS, LangSmith, etc.).

 ---